Robert Sugden: 2014–2019

 Robert grows concern for Aaron as his court day approaches quickly and learns that Aaron is more worried about who will look after Liv while he is inside.
 Robert plans a surprise wedding for him and Aaron the day before his sentencing to give Aaron more security about their family.
 Robert, Chas, and the Dingles keep Aaron away from the Woolpack while they decorate it for the ceremony.
 Paddy expresses his disapproval when he finds out, but Robert doesn't back down and Chas convinces him to accept their marriage.
-However just as the wedding is about to take place, the police raid the pub with a woman claiming that Faith killed her father.
+Just as the wedding is about to take place, the police raid the pub with a woman claiming that Faith killed her father.
 The wedding is then thrown in chaos as Faith runs off and is later arrested.
 This causes Robert to walk off as he wanted the day to be perfect.
 Aaron catches up to him outside the garage (where they first had sex) with the rings and they have their own ceremony in there.
 At the reception, Aaron tells Robert that he is worried about going to prison and doesn't want to leave him.
 Robert says that when it's over they can put it behind them and move on and they hug each other.